 The Barrow Way is a long-distance walking trail in Ireland.
 It follows the original towpath of the River Barrow.
 Therefore it is considered one of the most scenic and picturises inland waterways.

 Also, the trail is primarily used for hiking, walking, and running.

 It is 113 kilometres (70 miles) long and begins in Robertstown, County Kildare and ends in Saint Mullin’s, County Carlow.
 Then following the course of the River Barrow and the Barrow Line of the Grand Canal through counties Kildare, Carlow, Kilkenny and Laois.

 Furthermore, The Barrow Way is designated as a National Waymarked Trail by the National Trails Office of the Irish Sports Council and is managed by Waterways Ireland.

-The Barrow Way is one of the top finest and impressive visitor attractions.
+So the Barrow Way is one of the top finest and impressive visitor attractions.
 The route is abundant with architectural interest including bridges, many arched, and pretty lock houses, some still in use.
 Also many historical features are located in close proximity to the river including castles, abbeys, old bridges and derelict mills.

 The path takes in the towns of Robertstown, Monasterevin, Athy, Carlow, Leighlinbridge, Bagenalstown, Goresbridge, Graiguenamanagh, and Saint Mullin`s.
 The full walk of the path usually takes 4 days.

 - Stage 1: Starting in Robertstown, Co.
 Kildare and covering a distance of 23 km (14 miles) the Barrow Way takes you to the town of Monasterevin.

 - Stage 2: Covers the stretch from Monasterevin to Athy 23km (14 miles).

 - Stage 3: Runs from Athy to Carlow 19km (12 miles).
 This is the first of four stretches of the Barrow Way which pass through the county of Carlow.